nus-cs2113-AY2223S2/tp/docs/team/jangusroundstone.md

 - Retest the bugs raised during PE dry-run, and flag the possible causes of bugs to facilitate more efficient bug fixing, for example in
   [#110.](https://github.com/AY2223S2-CS2113-F10-1/tp/issues/110)
 - Created the skeleton for Developer Guide, and assigned the roles for filling up each part of the Developer Guide.
+- Help refactor existing codes to follow software programming principles learnt in class, such as by refactoring the `PrintHelpCommand()` to follow Single Responsibility Principle.[#233](https://github.com/AY2223S2-CS2113-F10-1/tp/pull/233)
 - Helped teammates using Mac with `checkstyle` issues.

 ### Documentation

 #### User Guide

-Add initial documentations for all the `Tag` features [link](https://github.com/AY2223S2-CS2113-F10-1/tp/pull/91/files) :
+- Add initial documentations for all the `Tag` features [link](https://github.com/AY2223S2-CS2113-F10-1/tp/pull/91/files) :
+- Tidy up the final version of User Guide.

 #### Developer Guide

-- Add in explanation for card feature.
+- Add in explanation for card features.

 - Add Sequence Diagram for `card add -q QN -a ANS`, `card delete [-i CARDINDEX | -c CARDUUID]` and `card list`.